plasmapotential/HEAT/docs/source/appimage.rst

 :doc:`testCase`

-Running HEAT in TUI mode
+Start HEAT in TUI mode
 ------------------------
 After downloading the appImage and making it executable, you can run in TUI mode by following these steps: